ni/measurement-plugin-converter-python/README.md

 Steps to be followed

-- Define the grpc support.
+- Define the gRPC device server support.
 - Define the session class for the instrument type.
 - Define the session constructor for the instrument type.